 It’s also worth noting that prepayment meters are due to be phased out when smart meters are rolled out across the country.
-This is due to happen in 2020.
+This is due to start in 2020.

 What is a credit meter?

 A credit meter allows you to use the energy first, then pay for it later.
 You’ll normally pay for your energy monthly, quarterly or annually.
-The upside of a credit meter is there’s less risk of your energy being cut off (unless you get into serious debt, of course!).
-You can usually get better cheap energy deals than you can with a prepayment meter – you should compare utilities to see how much you might save.
+The upside of a credit meter is there’s less risk of your energy being cut off unless you get into serious debt.
+You can usually get better energy deals than you can with a prepayment meter – you should compare utilities to see how much you might save.

 The downside is, if you use a lot of energy through the winter, or over a month or two, you could be hit with a surprisingly big bill.
 However, not if you regularly compare gas and electricity prices to get a good deal.